| EDITORIAL

 first it seemed to be the Welsh club that was in difficulties.

-The Vetch Field, scene of our wretched end to last
+The Vetch Field, scene of our wretched end to last season,

-soon as possible, there was nevertheless a cash flow
+there was nevertheless a cash flow problem.

 And there have clearly been problems